NarendraGodi/roughbook/helm.md

 helm lint (will validate all the files for syntactical errors and gives us errors if any in all the files)

+** helm template will give the output but does not validate "--dry-run" will validate.